National Carp Control Plan

 Background

 Native to Europe and Asia, carp were introduced to Australia numerous times over the last 180 years.
-They are now present in every state and territory in Australia, except for the Northern Territory.
+They are present in every state and territory, except for the Northern Territory.

-Already present in over 30 countries, the carp virus has the potential to reduce carp numbers in Australia by over 70%.
-Such a reduction would have dramatic benefits for:
+The carp virus is already present in over 30 countries and has the potential to reduce carp numbers in Australia by over 70%.
+This would have dramatic benefits for:

 • water quality